gridlocdev/v/vlib/x/ttf/README.md

 It is possible to modify these parameters to obtain the desired effect on the text rendering.

 ## TTF Sokol render
 The sokol render use the bitmap render to create the text and the `gg` functions to render the text to the screen.
 It is simpler to use in a `gg app` than the raw bitmap render.
-Each single text rendered need its own reder to be declared, after you can modify it.
+Each single text rendered need its own render to be declared, after you can modify it.
 Here a simple example of the usage:
 ```v oksyntax
 import gg